-Diabetic Eye Disease Treatment in London.
+Diabetic Retinopathy Treatment in London.
 Diabetes is a lifelong condition that causes a person’s blood sugar to become too high.
 As a consequence, there are a number of effects on the body.
 One of the major consequences is the effect on vision.
 Diabetes is the 2nd leading cause of blindness in the working age population of the UK.

 National eye screening programs have possibly helped remove it from the top spot.
 Nevertheless, it is a disease that can have a massive impact on a person’s quality of life.